The State of Queensland recently introduced a $1,000 fine and 4 demerit points for anyone caught using their phone while driving.

 You will not be using your phone in a way that breaches the law if:

-- The visual display of the phone is being used as a drivers’ aid (such as navigation) and it is secured in a mounting affixed to the vehicle and you do not press anything on the phone or manipulate any part of the phone;
+The phone is being used as a drivers’ aid (such as navigation), it is secured in a cradle and you do not press anything on the phone or manipulate any part of the phone;

 Can I still use my hands free?

 You can use your hands free to make calls, provided the phone is in a holder or you do not hold or touch your phone in any way while making the call.
 However, you cannot use hands free/Siri etc to dictate text messages or emails – this would be considered ‘creating’ and ‘sending’ a text message.

 Can I still listen to music on my phone?

-Yes you can still listen to music – but you cannot touch your phone in any way.
+Yes, you can still listen to music – but you cannot touch your phone in any way.
 You should have your music selected before you start driving, or utilise the control buttons on your steering wheel to change songs.

 What about using maps/navigation?

 You can use maps or other navigation on your phone because this is considered a ‘drivers aid’.
 However – the phone must be secured in a mounting affixed to your vehicle and you cannot press anything on your phone or touch your phone in any way.
 You should have your navigation set up before you start driving your vehicle.

 What happens if I get caught using a phone while driving and accumulate all of my demerit points?